 Bentley Flying Spur

 No other brand exemplifies luxury better than Rolls-Royce, and the Wraith embodies a unique offering from the legendary British marque.
-Rather than the stately sedan we’re accustomed to seeing from Rolls, the Wraith is a fastback with sleek lines and the most powerful Rolls-Royce engine ever offered.
-Rolls-Royces have always been advertised as having “adequate” power — the 624 horsepower produced by the Wraith’s V12 is clearly more than adequate.
-Rear-hinged coach doors allow for easy entry and exit, and upon ingress you’ll be surrounded by the softest leather and Canadel Paneling.
-A unique feature to Rolls-Royce is the Starlight Headliner — 1,340 fiber-optic lamps are hand-woven into the roof lining to give the impression of a glittering, starry night sky.
+Rather than mimicking the stately sedans usually associated with Rolls, the Wraith is a fastback with sleek lines and the most powerful engine the marque has ever offered.
+Although Rolls-Royces have always been advertised as having “adequate” power, the 624 horses produced by the Wraith’s V12 are clearly more than adequate.
+Rear-hinged coach doors allow easy entry and exit, and upon ingress occupants will be surrounded by the softest leather and Canadel Paneling.
+A unique feature to Rolls-Royce is the Starlight Headliner — 1,340 fiber-optic lamps hand-woven into the roof lining to give the impression of a glittering, starry night sky.

 Bentley Mulsanne Speed — $335,600

-The Mulsanne Speed is a perfect example of a classically large, powerful Bentley.
-The car weighs almost 3 tons and stretches more than 18 feet long, but with a 6.75-liter twin-turbo V8 engine it easily reaches 60 mph in under 5 seconds.
+The Mulsanne Speed is a perfect example of the classic large and powerful Bentley.
+The car weighs almost 3 tons and stretches more than 18 feet long, but with a 6.75-liter twin-turbo V8 producing 537 horsepower and a whopping 811 lb-ft of torque, it easily reaches 60 mph in under 5 seconds while boasting a top speed of 190 mph.
 The Mulsanne Speed’s driver-adjustable air suspension can focus on comfort or stiffness to optimize performance and handling.
 The lavish interior features diamond-quilted leather on seats and door panels, a leather headliner, piano-black veneer with handcrafted carbon-fiber inlays, and an embroidered Bentley emblem on each seat.
 A 60 GB onboard hard drive stores music for the driver and films for rear-seat passengers to view on 8-inch screens.
 A frosted glass bottle cooler — replete with crystal champagne flutes — can be installed in the rear armrest, and power-operated tables can be fitted to the rear of the front seats.